Last updated:

 The current round of funding will run from mid-September until March 2026.
 Those eligible to receive money from the Household Support Fund will be supported during this period.

-Who is eligible?
+Who is eligible to apply?

 Ahead of the new round of funding, the alliance reviewed how they had given out the funding and who had received it in all of the previous rounds.
 This helped create new criteria which aims to better understand people's circumstances and help them transition out of the Household Support Fund, given that this is the final round.
 The focus is to identify the people with the greatest need, particularly families and individuals facing financial hardship, people with disabilities and older people.
-These individuals will be contacted by one of the charities about their eligibility for this round of funding.
+These individuals will be contacted by one of the charities to confirm their possible eligibility for this round of funding.

-• In receipt of a non means tested benefit (Personal Independence Payment, Attendance Allowance, Disability Living Allowance, Limited Capability for Work Related Activities) i.e. not child benefit
+• In receipt of a non means tested benefit (Personal Independence Payment, Attendance Allowance, Disability Living Allowance, i.e. not child benefit

 • Debts and Arrears (Rent, Council Tax, Energy etc.), including whether the debt is interest-bearing or not